Mompha locupletella: Description

 The larvae feed on Epilobium alpestre, chickweed willowherb (Epilobium alsinifolium), spear-leaved willowherb (Epilobium lanceolatum), broad-leaved willowherb (Epilobium montanum), marsh willowherb (Epilobium palustre) and Epilobium roseum.
-The larvae initially make a number of short corridors, either in the same leaf or different ones.
-The corridors initially have a central line of frass.
-After the corridor, an elongate blotch is made, starting at the midrib.
 Larvae can be found from April to May and from July to the beginning of August.
-Pupation takes place in a white cocoon outside of the mine, attached to vegetation or leaf litter.

 Distribution

 Mompha locupletella is found in northern Europe and mountainous areas in central and southern Europe, to north-western Spain.
 In the east, the range extends to Zabaykalsky Krai and the Kuril Islands in Russia.